New ways to study religion, conflict and peacebuilding; new ways to study war and modern life

 My long-term research agenda is to explore the various theoretical relationships between peace and violence and the secular as an epistemic category (Asad 2003) or way of thinking about the world.
 Charles Taylor (2007) in his book A Secular Age uses the term “the immanent frame” to describe the modern age, where religious worldviews are one option among many.
 He juxtaposes this with, for example early medieval Europe, in which Christianity underpinned a dominant worldview.

 My approach is to chip away at this large, long-term research agenda through a series of rich, empirical case studies, advancing the theory through each case.
-For me, the secular is one useful lens through which to explore much wider questions about the relationship between war and modernity.
+For me, the secular is one useful lens through which to explore much wider questions about the relationship between war and modern life.

 So far, I have been developing my ideas over the course of two in-depth research projects on Israel/Palestine and the UK (see Publications).